 Locally owned and operated Charleston Fun Park offers an exciting place for the family to hang out together.
 This amusement park features a go-kart track, two mini-golf courses, outdoor climbing wall and 40-game arcade.
-In addition to these activities, kids will have a blast gemstone mining for special treasures and mini-bowling, which is suitable to children ages 1 year and older.
+In addition to these activities, kids have a blast gemstone mining and mini-bowling, which suits children ages 1 year and older.

 Tip: Charleston Fun Park offers visitors all-inclusive pricing packages, custom packages or the ability to pay per attraction.

 Another top spot among the Charleston kids activities is Frankie’s Fun Park, home to fun attractions.
-Here, families can play mini golf, ride go-karts and bumper boats, climb the rock wall or experience thrills on the drop zone.
-Sports lovers will enjoy practicing their swing at the batting cage and golf driving range.
-Those who want to make a day of it may grab lunch or dinner at Frankie’s Grill located onsite.
-Kids can order nachos, hot dogs, hamburgers, pizza and more.
+Here, families play mini golf, ride go-karts and bumper boats, climb the rock wall, or experience thrills on the drop zone.
+Sports lovers enjoy practicing their swing at the batting cage and golf driving range.
+Those who want to make a day of it may grab lunch or dinner at Frankie’s Grill.
+Kids can order nachos, hot dogs, hamburgers and pizza without leaving the park.

 Tip: Pricing is per attraction, but groups 10 or more have party package options.